tommedema/node-html-chunk-process/README.md

     </html>

 ##Note
-if an element has no children but exceeds the limit length it is not included in the result (because there is no reliable way to chunk it)
+If an element has no children but exceeds the limit length it is not included in the result (because there is no reliable way to chunk it).